 - The AFMS controller was set up in pass-through mode to control the outside air damper actuator and communicate with the factory-mounted BACnet® controller via BACnet® MS/TP (RS-485).

-The KMC Conquest AFMS’s Characterized Airflow Performance™ technology learns the unit’s airflow rates using data it collects from several sensors: an inclinometer (damper performance); flow measurement probes; and OAT, MAT, and RAT sensors.
+The KMC AFMS’s Characterized Airflow Performance™ technology learns the unit’s airflow rates using data it collects from several sensors: an inclinometer (damper performance); flow measurement probes; and OAT, MAT, and RAT sensors.

 The implementation timeline for site preparation, design, installation, balancing, and commissioning of the five units amounted to approximately 50 labor hours.